techidaily/site-games-able/source/_posts/combining-xbox-and-laptop-screens-for-optimal-gameplay.md

 ![A screenshot of the settings for Xbox App Preferences on an Xbox Series X](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/08/xbox-app-preferences.jpg)

- Similarly, you can also select**Power options** from the**Remote features** screen, to[customize the power settings of your Xbox](https://www.makeuseof.com/how-to-customize-xbox-series-x-s-power-options-to-save-energy/) and ensure it is set to**Sleep** rather than**Shutdown** to enable Remote Play all the time.
+ Similarly, you can also select**Power options** from the**Remote features** screen, to [customize the power settings of your Xbox](https://www.makeuseof.com/how-to-customize-xbox-series-x-s-power-options-to-save-energy/) and ensure it is set to**Sleep** rather than**Shutdown** to enable Remote Play all the time.

 ## How to Start Playing Xbox Series X|S Games With Your Laptop

  While you don't technically need an Xbox controller for this, we recommend using an official controller to get the best experience.
 If you're not using an Xbox Series X|S controller, you might not be able to use Bluetooth to connect your controller to your laptop.
-In that case, you'll need to use a different method to[sync your controller with your PC](https://www.makeuseof.com/tag/connect-xbox-one-controller-pc/) .
+In that case, you'll need to use a different method to [sync your controller with your PC](https://www.makeuseof.com/tag/connect-xbox-one-controller-pc/) .

 ### Connect Your Xbox Controller to Your Laptop